Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 Scottish Housing Awards

-Over a period of real challenge, the Scottish housing sector has continued to provide vital services and support to communities.
-The Scotland Housing Awards represents an opportunity to recognise, showcase, celebrate and share this incredible and inspirational work.
+Over a period of real problems, the Scottish housing sector has continued to give important services and support to communities.
+The Scotland Housing Awards stands for an opportunity to recognise, showcase, celebrate and share this incredible and inspirational work.

-We have been shortlisted as nominees in the following categories:
+We have been short-listed as nominees in these categories:

 Excellence in Leadership: